mgkumar138/schema4one/README.md

-## Contributing
+## References
+If you have questions about the work or code, please drop me an [email](m_ganeshkumar@u.nus.edu) or visit my [website](https://mgkumar138.github.io/).
 Please cite the relevant work if the code is used for academic purposes.

 ```citation
 @article{kumar2021one,